5-logic/the-sync-deployment/docs/deployment-guide.md

 # TheSync Deployment Guide

-This guide will walk you through deploying TheSync application using Docker Compose with Nginx Proxy Manager and Portainer.
+This guide will walk you through deploying TheSync application using Docker Compose with Nginx reverse proxy and Portainer.

 ## Prerequisites

 - Docker installed on your server
 - Docker Compose installed
 - Domain name pointed to your server IP
-- Ports 80, 443, 4000, 9000, and 81 available
+- Ports 4000 and 9000 available
+- SSL certificates (Let's Encrypt or custom)

 ## Quick Start